jkua/wheelwriter-interface/docs/wwib_relay_protocol.md

          terminating `\n`, was not received before the timeout
     * `error_data` contains the relay command byte
 * 0xf0 - Configuration success
+* 0xff - Panic - things have gone off the rails